Hjaltesorgenfrei/Vulkanologi/README.md

     - <https://vkguide.dev/docs/extra-chapter/multithreading/>
 - [ ] Stop blocking when uploading textures, there is currently a wait on idle which is unnecessary.
   - Should probably also use the transfer queue.
+- [ ] Create a Asset Library that makes resources ready for the engine.
+Should include loading and storing of binary data.
+Reading the data is the responsibility of the program.
+  - [ ] Meshes
+  - [ ] Textures
+    - [ ] MipMaps